Chevindu/tegola-docs/docs_sample/search-results/finding-a-match.md

 All the services in Tegola.lk are divided into 3 major categories

-* Design and Remodeling: Services you need to start your projects
+* Start Building: Services you need to start your projects
-* Home Improvement:  Services you need to make improvements to your project
+* Make Improvements:  Services you need to make improvements to your project
-* Home Services: Services you need to keep maintaining your project
+* Keep Maintaining: Services you need to keep maintaining your project

 According to your target, click on one of the three categories.
 Then, select the services you wish to find an SP for.